 The raw differences in death risks for consumers of folic acid, vitamin B6, magnesium, zinc, copper, and multivitamins are NOT statistically significant.
 However, the raw results show a significant reduction in the death risk for users of B complex, C, calcium, D, and E.

-However, those are the raw results that do not control for the long list of differences between the groups that exist at the beginning of the study.
+However, those are the raw results for the observational study, and they do not control for the long list of differences between the groups that exist at the beginning of the study.
 After using the regression model to control for the confounding variables statistically, the results change dramatically.

 Adjusted results